featurehub-io/featurehub/sdks/typescript/featurehub-javascript-client-sdk/README.md

 ### featurehub-javascript-client-sdk
 #### 1.0.6
-- Fix to the SSE client where it can create an excess of connections to the server.
+- Fix to the SSE client to prevent excess of connections to the server.
 #### 1.0.5
-- Fix an issue with the polling client.
-We _strongly_ recommend people upgrade to this version if using the Polling client.
+- Fix an issue with the polling client
 #### 1.0.4
 - Documentation updates
 #### 1.0.3